 With over five miles of frontage on the Johns River, there are plenty of places to enjoy a lazy summer afternoon.
-Residents find it a toss up as to which water toy to use for the day.
+Residents find it a toss-up as to which water toy to use for the day.
 Will it be a kayak, canoe, paddle board or giant inflatable tube?
-The river is refreshing with temperatures average a cool crisp 50 degrees.
+The river is refreshing with summer temperatures averaging a cool crisp 70 degrees.

 “If people concentrated on the really important things in life, there’d be a shortage of fishing poles.” – Doug Larson